OjusSinghal/furno/README.md

 # furno
-### Getting Started
+Course project for CSE202 (	Fundamentals of Database Management System) at IIIT-D for Winter 2022 semester.

+## Project Setup
-The project uses Python, MySQL and Flask framework.
-Make sure to install the same.
+The project uses Python, MySQL, Bootstrap and Flask framework.
+Make sure to install the required.
 To get the required libraries:
 ```bash
 pip install -r requirements.txt